 Side note : Not all essential oils are created equal.
 If you are using lemon oil internally please make sure your lemon oil is food grade and safe for internal use.
 Please use essential oils that are good quality and absolutely pure.
 One of the issues is that there is no regulation or standard in the industry, which means that you could buy an oil from a health food store and the bottle could say that it is 100% pure, however it could be mostly synthetic and there is no one to tell you otherwise.
 Most of the essential oils on the market are actually a mix of synthetic oils because they are much cheaper to produce.
 Good quality oils are generally pricey – but truly they are worth every penny.

-My favorite oil brand is DoTERRA essential oils because they have created a great standard for purity and potency called Certified Pure Therapeutic Grade or CPTG. – for an oil to be considered CPTG it must be sourced where it grows naturally as the soil, climate and everything else about the plant’s natural habitat create an oil with a high level of potency.
-Additionally every liter of oil undergoes multiple 3rd party testing to insure that it actually is PURE.
+My favourite oil brand is DoTERRA essential oils because they have created a great standard for purity and potency called Certified Pure Therapeutic Grade or CPTG. – for an oil to be considered CPTG it must be sourced where it grows naturally as the soil, climate and everything else about the plant’s natural habitat create an oil with a high level of potency.
+Additionally every litre of oil undergoes multiple 3rd party testing to insure that it actually is PURE.
 This is absolutely critical – DoTERRA oils undergo 6 different tests, including mass spectrometry and gas chromatography to ensure the purity (free from fillers, chemicals, artificial ingredients, and free from any contaminants such as pesticides, herbicides, or any other chemical residues) and potency (the presence of active chemical compounds at optimum levels).
 They run these tests for one hundred and forty minutes, much longer than any other company on the market, ensuring that they will catch any and all compounds in the oil – either good or bad.
 And if this 3rd test testing reveals any “bad” compounds – the oil is not purchased by the company.
 Using a good quality oil, like the DoTERRA essential oils will help you get the most benefit from your essential oil use.

 Helpful Tea and Foods